 On Cloudswift Upper Construction

 The Cloudswift running shoes wrap around my feet with a snug, comfortable fit.
 This is made possible by what On calls their ‘engineered-mesh sock’ which is designed to hug your foot for a precise and breathable fit.
 This feature is a first from On and allows a slip-on fit that’s even more comfortable than the popular On Cloud.

 The upper mesh is extremely breathable too, which you’ll notice when running in hot weather.
 I recently took part in the Vi Trainer Virtual 5K; it was so hot out and I was pushing harder than I had in a long time, but my feet stayed cool throughout.

-- Best ON Running Shoes: On Shoes Reviewed in 2019
+- Best ON Running Shoes: On Running Shoes Ranked and Reviewed

 - The 10 Best Road Running Shoes

 - On Running Cloudswift Women’s – Full Review

 The Cloudswift upper is made with a variety of materials, varying in tensile strength, stretch and support.
 Looking towards the mid-foot section of the upper you can see the mechanical side-band which gently supports your feet, it has a bit of stretch in it too.

 Something that you can’t really tell from the photos is that behind the side-band of the Cloudswift running shoes lies a hidden pocket, a place to stash your laces once tied up.
 This reduces lace flap and stops them from ever being able to untie themselves, It looks tidy too!
 You can see the pocket in my FIRST LOOK video above.
 Please consider subscribing to our YouTube channel too, while you’re there. 🙂

 Padding around the heel area is soft and comfortable.
 The side walls don’t rise too high either, which give me more flexibility in the ankle/Achilles heel areas without unwanted rubbing.
 It’s generally a really comfortable fit that feels great right out the box, with absolutely no ‘breaking-in’ necessary.

 The Cloudswift fit is consistent with other On running shoes, which is also consistent with other popular brands including Salomon, Inov-8, and Merrell.
 They do feel ever so slightly roomier because of the one-piece construction, but the size is accurate.
 This is true for the On Cloudswift women’s too.